k3tchup/google_drive_sync/readme.md

   * hash verify the files
   * continuous monitoring for Drive for any changes and updating of local versions accordingly
 * Upload local files to Google drive
-  * track changed local files by hash and upload them to Drive
+  * track changed local files by hash and upload them to Drive.
+Also handles updates, moves, and deletes
 * Sqlite database for metadata data storage
 * Storing access and refresh tokens in OS keyring
 * Handles changes and tasks via queueing and multi-threading